 The latest stylus and cartridge is important

 The stylus and the cartridge is really the make or break of the final outcome of the quality of the sound because this is the needle that plays the vinyl.
+Nowadays, you can choose from quality products such as Audio Technica, Tetrad, or Pioneer turntable cartridges and styli.
 The quality of the vinyl is crucial so make sure that you get the latest model or upgrade.

 Comfortable headphones and a sound system

 What’s the point of going through all this trouble if at the end of it you don’t get to enjoy the experience and the unique sound of the vinyl records that you are collecting?
 You must go that extra mile to make sure that you have a decent sound system to really show off that sound.
 The same goes for investing in a pair of headphones that can really project the music so you can get immersed in it all.